cslotboom/planesections/README.md

 Being built on OpenSees, the structural results are reliable, and there is lots of room to build more complex models.
 **Note, results are only stored at nodes specified by the user - all intermediate values are linearly interpolated**

-The core classes and API are complete, but development is still in progress.
-Expect some sytax changes before final release, however deprication warnings will be given for breaking changes.

 **NOTE:**
 Units for force and length must be applied to the beam in a [consistent unit base for FEM](https://femci.gsfc.nasa.gov/units/index.html).